leialemon/projeto-web-b3/README.md

 namespace UserCRC{
     class UserResponsibiliy{
-        Represents the user of the system. \n It's the starting point for most of the processes }
+        Represents the appUser of the system. \n It's the starting point for most of the processes }
     class UserCollaboration{
         Portfolio